-- 7.02(11) Effective beginning in the 2018-19 school year and every year thereafter, educators endorsed in elementary, math, science, social studies or English language arts or any middle-level endorsement and seeking a renewal of their professional license, must complete professional development activities equivalent to 45 contact hours or three semester hours in Culturally and Linguistically Diverse (CLD) Education within the seven-year renewal period.
+- 7.02(11) Effective beginning in the 2018-19 school year and every year thereafter, educators endorsed in elementary, math, science, social studies, English language arts or any middle-level endorsement and seeking a renewal of their professional license, must complete professional development activities equivalent to 45 contact hours or three semester hours in Culturally and Linguistically Diverse (CLD) Education within the seven-year renewal period.
 The activities must meet or exceed the standards set forth in section 7.02 and in sections 5.09-5.12 of these rules.
 This requirement must only be completed once.
-Professional development activities completed to satisfy this requirement may also be counted toward the requirements in section 7.02(1). - 7.02(11)(a) Educators may demonstrate knowledge of the standards outlined in sections 5.09-5.124.00 of these rules in one or in a combination of the following ways: - 7.02(11)(a)(i) through a collection of professional development, in-service credit, college/university credit and/or work experience that meet the standards as outlined: - 7.02(11)(a)(ii) completion of any Department-approved English Language Learner pathway, which may include district, college or university, BOCES or nonprofit programs:
+Professional development activities completed to satisfy this requirement may also be counted toward the requirements in section 7.02(1). - 7.02(11)(a) Educators may demonstrate knowledge of the standards outlined in section 4.00 of these rules in one or in a combination of the following ways: - 7.02(11)(a)(i) through a collection of professional development, in-service credit, college/university credit and/or work experience that meet the standards as outlined; - 7.02(11)(a)(ii) completion of any Department-approved English Language Learner